Andrez-D/Power-Learn-Project--Final-Project/yieldwise/README.md

 ## 📖 About The Project

-In Nigeria and across Africa, millions of smallholder farmers face a critical information gap.
+In Kenya and across Africa, millions of smallholder farmers face a critical information gap.
 Limited access to expert agronomic advice, the high cost of soil testing, and the devastating impact of pests and diseases lead to reduced yields and financial instability.
 This directly impacts food security and economic growth, a core challenge of **SDG 2: Zero Hunger**.

 **YieldWise AI** is our solution.
 It's a web-based platform that puts an AI-powered agronomist and a plant pathologist in the pocket of every farmer, for free.
 By leveraging state-of-the-art AI, we provide instant, actionable intelligence that empowers farmers to make smarter, data-driven decisions, increase their profitability, and contribute to a more food-secure future.